-Waste Management Phoenix Open Golf Betting Tips 2018 – FREE
+Waste Management Phoenix Open Golf Betting Tips 2019 – FREE

 Waste Management Phoenix Open Golf Betting Tips

-Hideki Matsuyama is the two-time defending champion and is 10/1 to win it for a third time.
-Odds I think are a little too long (read below).

-Amazingly Matsuama is not the favourite this week , with Jordan Spieth (9/1) slightly shorter – in a field that includes Rickie Fowler, Jon Rahm and Justin Thomas it should be a cracking event.

-Keep up to date with all out latest tips at the golf betting tips home page – we had some more each way success last week.
+Keep up to date with all out latest tips and how the tipster is doing this year at our golf betting tips home page.

 Waste Management Phoenix Open Golf Betting Tips Advised Bets